With Epstein conspiracy theories, Trump faces a crisis of his own making

 Last week, Environmental Protection Agency Administrator Lee Zeldin posted on X what seemed like an endorsement of a conspiracy theory that the contrails left by aircraft are releasing chemicals for potentially nefarious reasons.
 But a second post from Zeldin underscored the fine line the Trump administration is trying to walk by linking to a new page on the EPA website that essentially debunked the theory.

 The value of conspiratorial fabrications is they help people get political power, said Russell Muirhead, who teaches political science at Dartmouth College.
-He said Trump has exploited that “more ably than anybody probably in American history.”
+He said Trump has been skilled in exploiting that.

 But the Epstein case brings unique challenges, he said.
 That's because it's rooted in truth: A wealthy and well-connected financier did spend years abusing large numbers of young girls while escaping justice.